pioneers/shepherd-onboarding/README.md

 - Game specific variables, which are global variables that are subject to change each year.

 ### How Shepherd uses YDL

+Please refer to the [updated ydl guide](https://github.com/pioneers/ydl/blob/main/docs/tutorial.md) for more details.
+The following guide below is outdated.

 YDL is used to send messages asynchronously throughout the shepherd backend.
 We use these messages to request a certain action to be performed by another program.
 When an YDL message is sent to a piece of shepherd, that message is stored in a queue, where it will be processed in a FIFO (first in first out) order.
 Thus, there is constantly a queue of incoming requests that dictate the actions that our programs must take.
 When a message is pulled off the queue, it is dispatched via some dispatching code and runs the corresponding function.